 Carter teaches 8th grade computer skills, an internet publishing elective, and co-leads the 7th and 8th grade education outdoors offerings.
 "I really love being so heavily involved in the trip to Hazel Creek.
 It gets me out in the field for a week, provides me with another opportunity to see the vision come to life, and gives me a chance to share my passion for local history with the students."

 Carter currently lives in Bryson City with his wife, Ellen, and his two boys, Holden and Colyn.
-Holden attends MDCS and Colyn has gone on to Swain County High School.

 Director of Instruction and EC Services